nofaketoday/nfChain/README.md

 The above diagram is a high-level overview of the privacy architecture used by nfChain.
 For more in-depth discussion of the components, refer to the [wiki](https://github.com/) pages.

 ## Quickstart

-The quickest way to get started with nfChain is using [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html):
+To start or join nfChain consortium network, you can use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).

+The commands and output:

 ```sh
 git clone https://github.com/nofaketoday/nfChain